cfauch/horcrux/README.md

 # horcrux
-How to manage database upgrade.
+How to manage database versions.

 ## Installation